bamlab/flashlight/README.md

 # Measure the performance of any Android app 🔦

-Flashlight generates a performance score for your app, aggregating different metrics.
+Flashlight generates a performance score for your Android app, aggregating different metrics. _(📱 iOS support is also [in the works](https://github.com/bamlab/flashlight/issues))_

 You can run locally or in the cloud with [flashlight.dev](https://flashlight.dev/)